 An illustration of the three levels of a module.
 The design and behaviour, the editing capabilities and the underlying code.

-However, sometimes companies find themselves in the shoes of Unmind, Where the default modules are too generic, they don’t fit a specific purpose, and you don’t want to go down the road of doing a whole website redevelopment.
+However, sometimes companies find themselves in the shoes of Unmind, where the default modules are too generic or they don’t fit a specific purpose.

 This is when custom modules come in handy.
-You can create modules - that are basically pieces of content - that can be added to existing pages.
+You can create modules — essentially, small sections of content — that can be added to existing pages.
 Perhaps having a logo scroller, or an area for customer quotes, for example.

 When creating these custom modules you always need to tackle the following questions:

-What will they look like for the site visitor? - The design, or visuals if you will.
+- What will they look like for the site visitor? — the design or visuals.

 Defining modules and designing the visuals

-Going back to Unmind, the first step of their process was talking to the teams in the business who were creating pages to find out what they were missing from the available modules.
+Going back to Unmind, the first step of the process was talking to the teams in the business who were creating pages to find out what they were missing from the available modules.

-From there, the team created an inventory of modules they wanted, and the purposes they would serve.
-Similar modules were merged, others deprioritised and in the end they had a list of about 20 modules they wanted to be able to build their pages with.
+From there, the team created an inventory of modules it wanted, and the purposes they would serve.
+Similar modules were merged, others deprioritised, and in the end the team had a list of about 20 modules it wanted to be able to build its pages with.